Asheer-ai/Fitness-Tracker/README.md

   - Custom styles for calendar days (black/white text based on theme)
   - Fetches and displays workouts for selected date

+### 🤖 AI Workout Suggestion
+- Integrated with Gemini API for generating personalized workout plans
+- Users get suggestions based on preferences or routines
+- Accessible from the dashboard

 ### 🔐 Token-Based Authentication
 - Uses tokens from `localStorage` for protected API routes
 - API Functions: